Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Conclusions

-These observations suggest that the viscoelastic character of the suspension of RBCs is less sensitive to the particle volume fraction (at least for $\phi \leq$ 0.41) and particle deformation, but depends on the oscillatory frequency.
-Effects of particle deformability and inertia on the viscoelastic character in suspensions of RBCs will be reported in a future study.
-A physiological interpretation for the local maximum of the $\eta^{\prime\prime}$ viscosity at a frequency of $\sim$ 21 Hz is still missing.
-Since this is 20 times higher than the physiological heart beat ($\sim$ 1 Hz), such high frequency hydrodynamic interactions may only occur in local vascular areas, e.g., aneurisms, or in an artificial blood pumps.
+This study provides the first conclusive evidence of oscillatory rheology of suspension of RBCs in SAOS.
+Although it is known that the RBC deformation alone is sufficient to give rise to shear-thinning~\citep{Omori2014}, the resulting complex viscosity shown in the Fig.~\ref{fig:hct01ca005lam5}(f) weakly depends on the frequency-modulated deformations or orientations of individual RBCs (Figs.~\ref{fig:hct01ca005lam5}a and \ref{fig:hct01ca005lam5}b, respectively), but rather depends on combinations of the frequency-dependent amplitude $|\mu_{sp}|^{amp}$ and phase difference $\delta$ (Figs.~\ref{fig:hct01ca005lam5}d and \ref{fig:hct01ca005lam5}e, respectively).
+Effects of particle deformability, inertia, and LAOS on the viscoelastic character in suspensions of RBCs will be reported in a future study.
+A physiological interpretation for the local maximum of the $\eta^{\prime\prime}$ viscosity at a frequency of $\approx$ 21 Hz is still missing.
+Since this is 20 times higher than the physiological heart beat ($\approx$ 1 Hz), such high frequency hydrodynamic interactions may only occur in local vascular areas, e.g., aneurisms, or in an artificial blood pumps.
 Thus, in the future, it will be interesting to also study whether such high-frequency oscillations can induce or delay blood clots.

+The values of the dimensional frequency studied in this work $\mathrm{f} (= f_{in} \dot{\gamma}_0 = f_{in} Ca_0 \left\{ G_s/(\mu_0 a_0) \right\})$ are estimated using $G_s$ = 4 $\mu$N/m (see also Figure~12 in~\citet{Takeishi2019}), which is determined by fitting the lengths of stretched RBCs by optical tweezers at steady state~\citep{Suresh2005}.
+Thus, the exact values of the frequency depend on the estimation of $G_s$, which varies with the membrane constitutive laws and is also sensitive to different experimental methodologies, e.g., atomic force microscopy, micropipette aspiration and etc~\citep{Bao2003}.
+Direct comparison with experiments is therefore not trivial and left as a future study.